Frequently Asked Dental Questions

 You probably have seen people who have had bulky veneers placed and it looks like chicklets.
 The genius of a beautiful smile design is that no one can tell what was done but they know your faces looks better.
 Many of our clients have told us their friends have noticed a change but are unable to determine what the change comes from.
 Their friends ask them “ what did you have done you look great?!”

 We get this question asked a lot.
-More than likely, yes.
-There are times where we had no choice but to resort to both options.
+Sometimes we are able to avoid braces.
+However, with your best interest in mind, we will never compromise your health, if braces are indeed a required part of your treatment.
+With clear aligners that move teeth so rapidly, we are able to get you in and out of braces faster.
 If teeth are so misaligned we must first move them gently into position before veneering them.
 Only with careful analysis of tooth proportions and jaw dimensions are we able to determine that for certain.

 We have been able to help so many people who had absolutely refused braces without compromising the end result.
 Braces is not for everyone either.
 For various reasons sometimes braces would not even be the right choice to make a smile beautiful.